 Physical disorders caused by mental disorders or their treatment

 Numerous physical disorders cause symptoms mimicking specific mental disorders (see table Selected Mental Symptoms Due to Physical Disorders Selected Mental Symptoms Due to Physical Disorders Patients with mental complaints or concerns or disordered behavior present in a variety of clinical settings, including primary care and emergency treatment centers.
 Complaints or concerns may... read more ).
 Other physical disorders may not mimic specific mental syndromes but instead change mood and energy.

 Many drugs cause mental symptoms; the most common classes of drug causes are

-History of present illness should note the nature of symptoms and their onset, particularly whether onset was sudden or gradual and whether symptoms followed any possible precipitants (eg, trauma, starting or stopping of a drug or abused substance).
+History of present illness should note the nature of symptoms and their onset, particularly whether onset was sudden or gradual and whether symptoms followed any possible precipitants (eg, trauma, starting or stopping of a drug or substance).
 The clinician should ask whether patients have had previous episodes of similar symptoms, whether a mental disorder has been diagnosed and treated, and, if so, whether patients have stopped taking their drugs.

 Review of systems seeks symptoms that suggest possible causes:

 Difficulty walking or speaking: Multiple sclerosis Multiple Sclerosis (MS) Multiple sclerosis (MS) is characterized by disseminated patches of demyelination in the brain and spinal cord.
 Common symptoms include visual and oculomotor abnormalities, paresthesias, weakness... read more , Parkinson disease, stroke Overview of Stroke Strokes are a heterogeneous group of disorders involving sudden, focal interruption of cerebral blood flow that causes neurologic deficit.
 Strokes can be Ischemic (80%), typically resulting... read more